What services do you provide?

 One at a time (unless of course, you have two dogs).
-We do have clients that would prefer a play friend for their dog while on a walk, especially puppies or recent rescues that need socialization.
-In that case, assuming both clients approve, then we will walk 2 dogs together, never 3 or more!
-Basically, only what is safe.
-We do not drive one dog to another dog’s location so if you do want your dog to be walked with other dogs, you must live within a few blocks of another of our dogs.
-But rarely does that situation ever arrive.
-We focus is safety, not dollars!
+I do have clients that would prefer a play friend for their dog while on a walk, especially puppies or recent rescues that need socialization.
+In that case, assuming both clients approve, then I will walk 2 dogs together, never 3 or more!

 What are your weekday dog walk hours?

-We will walk your dog when you want.
-Most people choose walks at the halfway point of the time they away from home, usually somewhere from 10:30 am to 3 pm, although 2 or more puppy visits are usually even earlier and later than those times.
-We also have clients who work long or non-standard hours, just let us know.
-I like to ask for your ideal walk time and then let you know that 95% of the time we can walk your dog within a +/- half hour time of your ideal time but most of the time +/- 15 minutes is possible.
-In rare situations, we do ask for a +/- 45-minute window, which still beats the standard of other companies who offer a 2-hour time frame.
+Most people choose walks at the halfway point of the time they away from home, usually somewhere from 10:30 am to 3 pm.
+I like to know what your ideal walk time is.
+Assuming I have an opening, then 95% of the time I can walk your dog within a +/- half hour time of that time but most of the time +/- 15 minutes is possible.
+In rare situations, we do ask for a +/- 45-minute window, which still beats the standard that other companies offer, which is usually a 2-hour time frame.